-- To participate in an evaluation of the Social Work Department.
+- To participate in an assessment of the Social Work Department.

-- To write a short assessment of the internship placement at the end of her/his internship (Appendix I).
+- To write a short evaluation of the internship placement at the end of her/his internship (Appendix I).

-- To carry out an evaluation of the Field Instructor (Appendix J).
+- To evaluate the Field Instructor (Appendix J).

 - To complete assignments for the internship seminar.

-- To participate in an end of term discussion and complete the Skills and Services Feedback form (Appendix K).
+- Participate in an end-of-term discussion and complete the Skills and Services Feedback form (Appendix K).

 - To evaluate the Field Director / Course Evaluation (Appendix L).

-- To provide evidence of having completed the 480 hours including attendance at a minimum of one workshop or conference, a minimum of two agency visits.
+- To provide evidence of having completed the 480 hours, including attendance at a minimum of one workshop or conference and two agency visits.

-- If the agency site supervisor or the student experiences a problem during the internships, the first step is to talk with each other about it.
-Most common type of problems relate to job duties, relationship with co-workers or misunderstandings between supervisor and the intern.
+- Suppose the agency site supervisor or the student experiences a problem during the internships.
+In that case, the first step is to talk about it.
+The most common problems related to job duties, relationships with co-workers or misunderstandings between the supervisor and the intern.

-- If the problem is not resolved in a timely manner, the Faculty Liaison should be notified as soon as possible.
+- If the problem is not resolved promptly, the Faculty Liaison should be notified as soon as possible.

-- The Faculty Liaison will work in collaboration with the Field Instructor, site supervisor, and intern to resolve the problem in a professional and expedient way.
+- The Faculty Liaison will collaborate with the Field Instructor, site supervisor and intern to resolve the problem professionally and expediently.